IcePrince7/Carmania/README.md

 **- Error Handling:** Implementing effective error handling mechanisms to handle unexpected errors and exceptions posed a challenge.

-**- Frontend-Backend Integration:** Integrating the frontend and backend of the application required careful planning and execution.
+**- Frontend-Backend Integration:** Integrating the frontend and backend of the application Has done and having a smooth transitions and animations which I indented to.

 ## Design Patterns
 The application follows the Model-View-Controller (MVC) pattern, which is illustrated below: